AngelaInfanta/FLITSR-extension-demo/README.md

 ## Requirements

 1. Make sure you have the flitsr-modified repository cloned in your system.
-You can access it from the link: https://github.com/AngelaInfanta/FLITSR-modified.git
+You can access it from the link: https://github.com/AngelaInfanta/FLITSR_modified.git Follow the instructions mentioned in its README.md.
 2. Make sure to have $FLITSR_HOME env variable set to this repository in your system.

 > Tip: This variable need not be set up explicitly since it is a part of the set up as mentioned in the repository.